 For many sites, the deep-dip increase has an unfortunate consequence: much bigger bounce rates.

 The bounce rate is defined as the percentage of visitors who turn around at the entry page and immediately leave the site.
 Such visitors "bounce" out and never see additional pages.
+[More on how to analyze bounce rates in our full-day training course on Analytics and User Experience.]

 "Unique Visitors" Must Die